 Use this kids’ Sunday school lesson for Thanksgiving to help kids be thankful for the bodies God gave them.
 Find more great Sunday school lessons to help kids grow in their faith.

 Teacher Tip: You may have children with physical disabilities in your class.
 If you do, be sensitive to their feelings of not having perfect bodies.
 Help them focus on all the parts of their bodies-internally and externally-that work perfectly.
 Encourage them to thank God for these parts of their bodies.

 Say: Today, we’re going to celebrate Thanksgiving by celebrating a gift that God has given us every day — our bodies.

 Give each child a sheet of paper.
 Have each child draw a gingerbread-cookie-type person and then draw arrows from different parts of the body to the outer rim of the paper.
-From the head, have them write words that describe what they like to learn about.
+Have the kids write words that describe what they like to learn about from their head.
 From the hands, things they like to do.
-From the feet, places they like to go.
+Places they like to go for the feet.
 From the stomach, things they like to eat, and so on.

 Bobbie Bower is a children’s ministry consultant in Kansas.

 Looking for more lessons?
 Check out these ideas!